zcrayman/tut-rest/2/README.md

 You now have a collection of test classes that will fail given that no controller's actually exist yet to respond to the mocked HTTP requests.

-Now it's time to focus on making the `ViewOrderIntegrationTest` and the `CancelOrderIntegrationTest`  tests pass.
+Now it's time to focus on making the `ViewOrderIntegrationTest`, `CancelOrderIntegrationTest` and `CreateNewOrderIntegrationTest`  tests pass.

 ### Implementing the OrderQueriesController